 Doctors usually can diagnose submandibular space infection by examining the mouth.

-If the examination is unclear, doctors do a computed tomography (CT) scan.
-However, if an airway blockage appears to be developing or may occur soon, they initiate treatment quickly and postpone the CT scan.
+If the examination is unclear, computed tomography (CT) is done.
+However, if an airway blockage appears to be developing or may occur soon, treatment is started quickly, and CT is postponed.

 Treatment of Submandibular Space Infection

-A breathing tube followed by surgery to drain the abscess
+• A breathing tube followed by surgery to drain the infected area

 Treatment for submandibular space infection must be done quickly to prevent blockage of the airway.

-Doctors take the person to the operating room and use a fiberoptic scope to help guide a plastic breathing tube through the nose into the windpipe (trachea) to keep the airway open.
+Doctors take the person to the operating room and use a thin, flexible viewing (fiberoptic) tube to help guide a plastic breathing tube through the nose into the windpipe (trachea) to keep the airway open.
 Then doctors surgically open the infected area to allow the infection to drain.

 Drugs Mentioned In This Article